-- 5.2.1 Explore future opportunities to examine the area's supply and demand for housing to determine existing and future needs for housing. - 5.2.2 Encourage a range of multifamily housing types and unit sizes. - 5.2.3 Encourage new multi-family developments to provide ground-oriented units at grade, where feasible. - 5.2.4 Encourage new multi-family housing developments to provide 20% of new units as two or more bedrooms, where feasible. - 5.2.5 Support housing affordability options by allowing accessory and lock-off units within ground oriented rowhouses and townhouses. - 5.2.6 Support accessibility improvements to new buildings by requiring 20% of units be universally accessible across unit sizes. - 5.2.7 Support housing developments that offer a continuum of care for seniors, such as independent living, supportive living, and full-care, to enable residents to age in place.
+- 5.2.1 Complete a Housing Needs Assessment (HNA) by April 2022 to examine the area's supply and demand for housing and determine existing and future housing needs. - 5.2.2 Permit a range of multifamily housing types and unit sizes. - 5.2.3 Encourage new multi-unit developments to provide ground-oriented units at grade, where feasible. - 5.2.4 Require new multi-unit housing developments to provide a minimum of 20% of new units as two or more bedrooms, where feasible. - 5.2.5 Allow accessory and lock-off units within ground oriented rowhouses and townhouses. - 5.2.6 Require 25% of new units to be adaptable across unit sizes. - 5.2.7 Support housing developments that offer a continuum of care for seniors, such as independent living, supportive living, and full-care, to enable residents to age in place.